Right to Information (RTI)

 - Download Credit Card Authorisation form (PDF - 49kb).

 Applications will be processed within 25 working days, unless an extension is required.

-If you are dissatisfied with the RTI and IP Officer’s decision, you can apply for an internal review conducted by a different officer within Council, or an external review by the Office of the Information Commissioner.
+If you are dissatisfied with the RTI and IP Officer’s decision, you can apply for an internal review conducted by a different officer within Council, or an external review conducted by the Office of the Information Commissioner.

 If you email or fax the completed application form, you will need to complete the separate credit card authorisation form, or a Council officer will contact you to arrange payment of the relevant fee.